jereztech/validation-br-api/README.md

   public ResponseEntity<DataBrVO> saveDataBr(@RequestBody @Valid DataBrVO dataBrVO) {}
 ```
 ### How can I implement my Value Object to use these annotations?
-An excellent choice is JAXB, which allows the most used formats such as XML and JSON.
+Working with legacy, an excellent choice is JAXB which allows the most used formats such as XML and JSON.
+Jackson API is good as well in the most modern architectures.
 For example:
 ```
-  @XmlRootElement
-  @XmlAccessorType(XmlAccessType.FIELD)
   public class DataBrVO {

     @CPF
-    @NotNull //you can use another annotations from the javax.validation.constraints package
+    @NotNull //you can use another annotations from the javax.validation.constraints package private String cpf;
-    @XmlAttribute
-    private String cpf;

     @Valid //validation applied recursively
-    @XmlElement
     private OtherDataBrVO otherDataBrVO;

   }